 There is no denying that recycling plastic is extremely important.
 The UK is already recycling 350,000 tonnes of plastic a year, but we can always do more.
 For example, while 78% of plastic packaging is recovered, only 46% of this is recycled and only 31% of all plastic is recycled.

 It takes 75% more energy to make a plastic bottle from ‘virgin’ materials when compared to making a bottle from recycled plastic.
 Recycled plastic can be used for a variety of applications; for instance, 25 recycled PET bottles can be used to manufacture an adult’s fleece market while a pair of jeans can contain an average of eight recycled plastic bottles.

-At Morecambe Metals, we specialise in scrap metal recycling, so talk to us to discuss your metal recycling and processing needs, be it when it comes to scrap metal collection, end-of-life vehicles or factory clearance.
+At Morecambe Metals, we specialise in scrap metal recycling, so talk to us to discuss your metal recycling and processing needs, be it when it comes to scrap metal collection, end-of-life vehicles or industrial dismantling.